Beaver-Notes/Beaver-Notes/user-guides/installation.md

 To integrate AppImages into your system, consider installing AppImageLauncher.
 For more information, visit their [GitHub repository.](https://github.com/TheAssassin/AppImageLauncher)

-Now that you've installed Beaver Notes successifully check out the next page to better understand the app's interface
+Now that you've installed Beaver Notes successfully check out the next page to better understand the app's interface

 \
 \